 - 1. Individual Retirement Accounts (IRAs), Keogh Plan Accounts and accounts held by an employer as part of an unfunded deferred compensation plan established pursuant to Subtitle D of the Revenue Act of 1978 (Public Law No. 95-600; 92 Stat.
 2763) in the form of savings or time deposits.
 A nontransferable deposit that is an asset of a pension fund normally would be regarded as a personal deposit since the entire beneficial interest in such funds normally is held by natural persons. - 2.
-Escrow accounts, such as funds held for tax or insurance payments, if the depositor is a natural person. - 3.
-Trust funds held in the name of a trustee or other fiduciary, whether or not a natural person, if the entire beneficial interest is held by natural persons. - 4.
+Escrow accounts held in the form of a savings or time deposit, such as funds held for tax or insurance payments, if the depositor is a natural person. - 3.
+Trust funds held in the form of a savings or time deposit in the name of a trustee or other fiduciary, whether or not a natural person, if the entire beneficial interest is held by natural persons. - 4.
 Club accounts, in the form of a savings or time deposit and held by natural persons, such as Christmas club, vacation club and similar club accounts.